ppy/osu-wiki/news/2018-05-02-spring-2018-fanart-contest-results.md

 We'd like to thank everyone who entered for helping make the contest so great - this particular fanart contest was accompanied with a LOT of calls for more votes across the board, highlighting the number of incredibly talented entries we got to see.

-Each finalist snags themselves 2 months of osu!supporter for themselves or a friend, and the winning pieces are available **NOW** in-game as the Spring seasonal background pack, and will remain live for several weeks.
+Each finalist snags themselves 2 months of osu!supporter for themselves or a friend, and their works are available **NOW** in-game as the Spring seasonal background pack, and will remain live for several weeks.
 Show the artist of your favourite piece some support and check out their profiles!

 —Ephemeral